ibtehaz/procareer-academy-python/README.md

-# Pro Career Academy Python Exercises 🐍
+# ProCareer Academy Python Exercises 🐍

 ## Overview

-This repository contains Python exercises as part of the Full Stack Developer Program at Pro Career Academy.
+This repository contains Python exercises as part of the Full Stack Developer Program at ProCareer Academy.

 ### Prerequisites